JohnnyErnest/LexerParser/README.md

 Note that adding EBNF rules is a bit costly on performance because it currently reparses internal parts of text while adding subnodes such as "( nodes, nodes, nodes )", "[ nodes, nodes, nodes ]", and "{ nodes, nodes, nodes }" while adding subrules and replacing text internally. **However**, you could save a custom Lexer.Rules and Parser.Sequences to a serialized JSON and load them once at runtime if you have a set grammar that you want to pre-compile ahead of time and use for subsequent runs, which is most often the case.
 However, the flexibility is there to add EBNF rules directly at runtime for any specific use case you might have.

+Also note, in addition to EBNF operators { ... } for optional repeating blocks, and [ ... ] for optional rule blocks, you can also use %% ... %% for mandatory repeating blocks.

 **To Do**

 - SyntaxWalker visitor pattern
 - Unit Testing
 - Nuget Packaging
+- Variable name capture support in EBNF, this is currently available in JSON with "varName" on sections you want to name